A Novel Perspective to Look At Attention: Bi-level Attention-based Explainable Topic Modeling for News Classification: Appendix

 \subsection{Hyperparameter Settings}

-The embedding size of Glove embedding and pre-trained language model (PLM) is 300 and 768, respectively.
-The learning rate for Glove-based model and PLM model is 1e-3 and 5e-5, respectively.
+The dimension of the GloVe embedding and pre-trained language model (PLM) is 300 and 768, respectively.
+The learning rate for the GloVe-based model and PLM model is 1e-3 and 5e-5, respectively.
 The maximum sequence length of all models is 512 on MIND-15 and 100 on News-26, except for Fastformer, which is 2048 on MIND-15.
-The batch size is 32 for all experiments both on MIND-15 and News-26.
+The batch size is 32 for all experiments, both on MIND-15 and News-26.

-\subsection{More topic examples}
+\subsection{More Topic Examples}